deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 Our optimization algorithm attempts to find the weights with the maximum likelihood, given the labels and input.
 It estimates the likelihood of a model’s parameters (the weight vectors of softmax, in this case), given output x, the classifications of the training set.
 It is an inversion of the probability function of output x given certain parameters.

-By maximizing the log likelihood of the parameters with regard to the ground-truth labels x, we train a model that can classify new input better.
+By maximizing the log likelihood of the parameters with regard to the ground-truth labels, we train a model that can classify new input better.

-Taking the logarithm of x, or finding the exponent of 10 that produces x, is a useful way to map very low likelihoods into a narrower and more manageable space; i.e. log(0.0001) can be expressed as -4.
+Taking the logarithm of input x -- i.e. finding the exponent of 10 that produces x -- is a useful way to map very low likelihoods into a narrower and more manageable space; i.e. log(0.0001) can be expressed as -4.
 It’s a great way to prevent [arithmetic underflow](https://en.wikipedia.org/wiki/Arithmetic_underflow), which is a risk when you deal with very low probabilities.

 We then flip log likelihood to be negative, because most optimization algorithms attempt to minimize a cost or error function, and negative log likelihood plays nice with a more general framework for optimization, like Deeplearning4j.